Abel–Jacobi map: Abel–Jacobi theorem

-Jacobi proved that this map is also surjective, so the two groups are naturally isomorphic.
+Jacobi proved that this map is also surjective (known as Jacobi inversion problem), so the two groups are naturally isomorphic.

 The Abel–Jacobi theorem implies that the Albanese variety of a compact complex curve (dual of holomorphic 1-forms modulo periods) is isomorphic to its Jacobian variety (divisors of degree 0 modulo equivalence).
 For higher-dimensional compact projective varieties the Albanese variety and the Picard variety are dual but need not be isomorphic.